 Bear spray is only effective when used as an airborne deterrent sprayed as a cloud at an aggressive animal.
 It should not be applied to people, tents, packs, other equipment or surrounding areas as a repellent.
 Bear spray should be used as a deterrent only in an aggressive or attacking confrontation with a bear.
 Never approach, interact with, or feed a bear.

 Once the bear has retreated, leave the area as quickly as possible (don’t run) or go to an immediate area of safety such as a vehicle, tree or building.
 Do not chase or pursue the animal.

 Each person should carry a can of bear spray when working or recreating in bear habitat.
 Spray should be carried where it can be accessed quickly, such as in a hip or chest holster.
 In your tent, keep bear spray readily available next to your flashlight.
 You should also keep a can available in your cooking area.
-Spray should be tested once a year.
 Do not test spray in or near camping area.
 Be sure to check the expiration date on your can of bear spray.